Murray makes earliest exit from Wimbledon

 Murray had never before failed to reach the third round at SW19, in 13 previous attempts.

-But he was unable to register a break of serve against the unwavering Isner, who executed his trademark big-serving game to perfection to record a memorable win.
+But he was unable to register a break of serve against the unwavering Isner, who executed his trademark big-serving game to perfection to record a memorable win, going out just hours after British teenager Emma Raducanu lost to Caroline Garcia on the same court.

 No way through for Murray against Isner